-The Group had 320 employees at the beginning of the year split by 74 employees in Denmark and 246 in rest of the world.
-In the year there has been a net outflow of five employees split by an outflow of ten in Denmark and an inflow of five in rest of the world.
+The Group had 318 employees at the beginning of the year split by 64 employees in Denmark and 254 in rest of the world.
+In the year there has been a net outflow of five employees split by an outflow of one in Denmark and an outflow of four in rest of the world.